atomjump/loop-server/README.md

 This software is open source under the MIT license.
 Copyright is with the AtomJump Foundation (New Zealand), a non-profit society.
 You can use this software for any commercial purposes.

+# Other credits

+Ear Icons designed by Roundicons https://www.flaticon.com/authors/roundicons from http://www.flaticon.com, and Freepik https://www.flaticon.com/authors/freepik from the same site.